re1ife/data-viz-summer-25/README.md

 - By keeping your work in the `work/` directory, you can safely pull updates from the original repository without conflicts
 - If you need to experiment or try things out, use the `scratch/` directory (it's gitignored)
 - If you modify files outside the `work/` directory, you may encounter merge conflicts when trying to pull updates from the original repository.

+## Credits

+* A major debt is owed to Kieran Healy for his [Data Visualization book](https://socviz.co/).
+* Many of the materials here were first developed for the [Johns Hopkins Maternal Health Data Innovation and Coordinating Hub](https://maternalhealthhub.jhu.edu/johns-hopkins-university#:~:text=The%20Hub%20is%20a%20multidisciplinary,Medicine%20at%20Johns%20Hopkins%20University) of the [NIH Maternal Health Research Centers of Excellence](https://www.nih.gov/news-events/news-releases/nih-establishes-maternal-health-research-centers-excellence).
+* LLMs were used to aid in creation of many of the visuals in this course.
+Any mistakes made by LLMs are ultimately my own.

 ## Author